 Step 3 – Clearly set out the next steps in the claim process

 Having given your client a clear picture of their responsibilities, you’ll probably get some questions on what types of activity would qualify.
-Rather than try to shoe-horn that into the end of this initial meeting, it’s a good idea to set aside some time to discuss that with your client in more detail – and with the most senior technical staff present.
+Rather than try to shoe-horn that into the end of this initial meeting, it’s a good idea to set aside some time to discuss that with your client in more detail – and with their most senior technical staff present too.

 Related: 3 steps to effective R&D eligibility screening conversations